Jamie-ORR/Coding-club-challenge--1/README.md

+#Task questions#

 #1#How many people ate less than 50 ice creams?

 #2#How many people chose a puffin as their favorite seabird?

 #3#How many people chose a Kittiwake as their favorite seabird and ate over 7000 ice creams?

 #4#How many people had first names starting with P?

 #5#How many people had second names starting with A?

 #6#How many people had double barreled surnames (contains a -)?

 #7#What was the name of the person who ate the most ice creams of those who liked the Sandwich tern?

-#8#Ordered alphabetically, by first name, who comes 89,576th
+#8#Ordered alphabetically, by first name, who comes 89,576th?

+#9#How many names contained the exact sting of letters "ame" at some point in their names (continuous string with no breaks)?

+#10#Of those people with "ame" in their name, how many chose the Red-throated diver and ate greater than 8000 ice creams?